ramezaniivar/ivar_mobile_ads/README.md

 ### Best Practices

-- Initialize the ads service as early as possible in your app lifecycle
+* Initialize the ads service as early as possible in your app lifecycle
-- Handle null responses when loading ads
+* Handle null responses when loading ads
-- Implement proper error handling
+* Implement proper error handling
-- Test different banner sizes in various screen configurations
+* Test different banner sizes in various screen configurations
+* Show interstitial ads only at natural breakpoints for a better user experience